andreas-grimm/GD-BASIC/doc/BASIC.md

     These two commands will print in the same line.

-The `PRINT` command also allows to print multiple fields in the same command.
+The `PRINT` command also allows printing multiple fields in the same command.
 These fields are seperated by a comma (`,`).

 Example: